 The Inadequate Parent

 Constantly focusing on their own problems, these parents turn their children into ‘mini-adults’ who take care of them.
-Some parents disclose their deepest feelings and thoughts to their children, using their children as buffer or a crutch during emotional situations.
+Some parents disclose their deepest feelings and thoughts to their children, using their children as a buffer or a crutch during emotional situations.

 The Controlling Parent